Some Cosmological Consequences of Higher Dimensional Klein-Gordon-Rastall Theory: Cosmological Model

 \section{Cosmological Model}

-In Sec. \eqref{sec:dynamicalLambda} and \eqref{sec:Lambdaneq}, we have describe the cosmological behaviors of each critical point in our model.
-In this section, we focus to discuss the cosmological model based on them.
-It is about how our model might provide the pictures of early time universe corresponding to its unstable nodes whilst the late time universe corresponding to its stable nodes.
-The former associated to inflationary phase which we shall show that even though in KGR framework we still obtain power-law inflation due to exponential potential scalar field.
-The latter one, the late-time universe model, should be able to explain the accelerated expansion of the universe which driven by the dark energy-like along with baryonic and dark matter as the constituents of the universe.
-For $\Lambda = 0$ case, these interesting features are included in CP4 since it gives accelerated expansion both at early and late-time eras.
+In Sec. \eqref{sec:dynamicalLambda} and \eqref{sec:Lambdaneq}, we have described the cosmological behaviors of each critical point in our model.
+In this section, We focus on discussing the cosmological model based on them, specifically on how our model might provide pictures of the early-time universe corresponding to its unstable nodes whilst the late-time universe corresponds to its stable nodes.
+The former is associated with the inflationary phase which we shall show that even within the KGR framework we still obtain power-law inflation due to the exponential potential of the scalar field.
+The latter one, the late-time universe model, should be able to explain the accelerated expansion of the universe which is driven by the dark energy-like along with baryonic and dark matter as the constituents of the universe.
+For the $\Lambda = 0$ case, these interesting features are included in CP4 since it gives accelerated expansion both at early and late-time eras.
 At this point, CP4, the cosmological model of $\Lambda \neq 0$ case cannot describe the late-time universe because there are only unstable and saddle nodes.
 The stable nodes, in this case, are only obtained from CP5 even if we have to argue that the non-hyperbolic regions will become late-time attractors by further analysis, as CP5 is reached as $\lambda_V = 0$, this point does not describe the universe filled by the scalar field with exponential potential such that it is inconsistent to power-law inflation in the early time.\\ \\